NguyenJohn12/BankingSystem/README.md

 # 🏦 Banking System Application

+Members: John Nguyen, Saiful Islam Badhon

 A comprehensive banking system web application developed for CS431.
-This project provides a secure and user-friendly interface for managing customer accounts, transactions, and financial relationships.
+This project provides a secure and user-friendly interface for managing customer accounts, transactions, and financial relationship.

 ## ⛳️ Features